College Applications: Apply EarlyTweet

 Some of these scholarships can even cover the full cost of tuition.
 These scholarship opportunities were one of the main reasons why Arkansas State University is my first choice college.

 In addition to your school’s institutional scholarships, search for national and local scholarships.
-Check with local businesses to see if they offer a scholarship for high school seniors.
-Many banks and insurance companies offer scholarships that are specific to students within a certain school district, so ask!
+Local business like banks and insurance companies often offer scholarships that are specific to students within a certain school district, so ask!

 And take advantage of scholarship search websites; these websites will allow you to apply for additional scholarships which may mean more money for you.
-(University Language Services offers several scholarships throughout the year, so check in frequently!).
+(University Language Services offers several scholarships throughout the year, which are available to both national and international student, so check in frequently!).

 Every student wants to make the most of his or her college experience.
 Preparation for college applications begins now.
-If you apply to several colleges, apply early and make sure to take advantage of scholarship opportunities, you will be taking a big step towards success in college.
+If you apply to several colleges, apply early and make sure to take advantage of scholarship opportunities.

 Sierra Woods is a high school senior from Missouri.
 She enjoys playing volleyball and participates in several organizations such as Student Council and band.
 Her future plans are to attend Arkansas State University in Jonesboro, AR before attending the University of Missouri to receive a Doctor of Pharmacy degree.